Expenses You Should Be Meticulously Tracking as a REALTOR®￼

 Maintaining a home office, computer equipment, and cell phone expenses are some of the expenses you may be able to deduct.

-- Business insurance – Health insurance, business auto may be deductible.
+- Business insurance – Health insurance and business auto may be deductible.

 - Professional services – Includes outside consulting fees, accountant, tax prep, etc.